swo/16s-book/manuscript/sec05.md

 2. Use heuristics to speed up the sequence alignments.
 3. Apply stopping criteria.
 The default is to stop after a single hit that meets the accepting criteria.

-The first rule means that your query sequence will be compared to database sequences according to some order; the third rule means that the first of these database sequences that is a sufficiently good match to your query will be delivered as the result.
+The first shortcut means that your query sequence will be compared to database sequences according to some order; the shortcut rule means that the first of these database sequences that is a sufficiently good match to your query will be delivered as the result.
 For example, if you are assigning your OTUs by making a search to the 97% OTUs in Greengenes, then the first database sequence that is at least 97% similar to your query will be considered its parent OTU.

-This would be of no concern if the comparisons were performed in the order of decreasing sequence similarity.
-Then the first hit would be the best one.
-This, however, puts the cart before the horse: you need to somehow *guess* which sequence will be the best match before actually performing the alignment.
+The third shortcut would be of no concern if the comparisons were performed in the order of decreasing sequence similarity, so that the first hit was always the best one.
+However, USEARCH needs to somehow guess, ahead of performing the actual alignment, which sequence in the database will be a good match to the query sequence.

 USEARCH guesses the sequence similarity between two sequences using the *U* value (which is the U in USEARCH). *U* is the number of unique *words* shared